ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Client is configured with the Oblivious Relay Resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
-The Target Resource URI, i.e., the resource the Client ultimately wishes to query, is `https://example.com`.
+The target resource URI, i.e., the resource the Client ultimately wishes to query, is `https://example.com`.

 To begin the process, the Oblivious Gateway Resource generates a key pair.